Healthy, creative and homemade Lebanese cuisine on plates and sandwiches

 There is obviously a variety of spices and herb mixes that you can consume, and this classification is necessarily restrictive.

-But if you only had to keep ten, here they are, and here they are above all with their main virtues, which will allow you to prioritize them according to your health field.
-They are also often considered "superfoods" by naturopaths, scientists and nutritionists.
+But if you had to keep only ten, here they are, and here they are especially with their main virtues, which will allow you to prioritize them according to your health terrain.
+They are also often considered as "superfoods" by naturopaths, scientists and nutritionists.

 But beware, once again, it is by consuming them in a reasonable, holistic way, and in concert with other healthy foods, in a healthy lifestyle, that all of this will have a positive effect on your mind and your health!

-In other words, no need to focus on one ingredient, and consume it in excess, because it could well become counterproductive.
-For example, polyphenols include various compounds which are not all identical, and which do not have the same effects on the body.
-It would therefore not make sense to consume the same ingredient all the time.
-It is by diversifying the contributions that we diversify the virtues and allow them to act together.
+In other words, there is no point in focusing on one ingredient and consuming it in excess, it would even be counterproductive.
+For example, polyphenols include various compounds that are not all identical and do not have the same effects on the body.
+It would therefore not make sense to consume the same ingredients all the time.
+It is by diversifying the contributions that we diversify the virtues and allow them to act together, with effects that we call "potentialized" effects in the jargon of nutrition enthusiasts.

-Ginger is the “superfood” par excellence.
+Ginger is the ultimate “superfood”.
 Originally from Asia, this spice, discovered probably more than 6,000 years ago and which needs no introduction, is anti-inflammatory and antioxidant, especially when eaten with garlic or onion, two other plants known for their medicinal properties.

 Ginger also promotes cardiovascular health and improve the digestion.
 Rich in zinc, beta-carotene, vitamins B and C, it is known to be antibacterial, antiallergic, anti-inflammatory and help regulate fever.